 Lettuce Lake Regional Park is located along the Hillsborough River about half an hour north of downtown Tampa.
 The river at this point is in its natural state, untouched by houses and development giving visitors a chance to experience natural Florida at its best.
-The park features 240 acres of wooded picnic areas, a playground and a paved path for bikes and joggers complete with a fitness course.
-A haven for nature lover lovers and bird watchers, the park features an amazing 3,500 foot boardwalk and observation tower where visitors can view a variety of wildlife.
+The park features 240-acres of wooded picnic areas, a playground and a paved path for bikes and joggers complete with a fitness course.
+A haven for nature lover lovers and bird watchers, the park features an amazing 3,500-foot boardwalk and observation tower where visitors can view a variety of wildlife.
 Visit the interpretive center for exhibits on the local birds, vegetation, and animals.
-Saturdays and Sundays at 8:30am the park features a free guided nature walk.
+Saturdays and Sundays at 8:30 am the park features a free guided nature walk.
 You can also explore the river by canoe and kayak as the features a boat launch and rentals.

 eBoats is an electric boat rental company that operates out of a kiosk on the docks in front of the Tampa Convention Center and Sail Pavilion.
 These 21-foot, electric boats are quiet, eco-friendly, come with a sun cover, and only go about 6 mph.
 They are safe and easy to operate for almost anyone, but if you have concerns, you can spend a little additional money and get a Captain to do the steering for you.
 Renting one of these charming boats is a great way to explore Tampa's harbor, feast your eyes on some of the largest and most beautiful houses in town, and to head up-river to explore the bridges, parks, and landmarks that line the riverbank.

-Wild animals and wilder rides await visitors at Busch Gardens Tampa Bay.
+Wild animals and wilder rides await visitors to Busch Gardens Tampa Bay.
 The 335-acre Africa-inspired theme park's six infamous roller coasters, 2,000-plus animals and entertaining live shows provide truly unforgettable thrills.
 There is something for kids of all age at this world-class park.
-Adventure lovers can brave SheiKra, a floorless dive coaster with a 200-foot, 90-degree plunge while animal enthusiasts might enjoy hand-feeding kangaroos and wallabies at Walkabout Way or enjoying majestic views of free-roaming giraffes, zebras and white rhinos on the Serengeti Railway.
+Adventure lovers can brave SheiKra, a floorless dive coaster with a 200-foot, 90-degree plunge while animal enthusiasts might enjoy hand-feeding kangaroos at Walkabout Way or enjoying majestic views of free-roaming giraffes, zebras and white rhinos on the Serengeti Railway.
 Be prepared to walk in order to explore all areas of the park.
 There are several restaurants and numerous vendors throughout the park to keep you fueled on your journey.